wiardvanrij/thanos/docs/components/compact.md

 You need to multiply this with X where X is `--compaction.concurrency` (by default 1).

 **NOTE:** Don't check heap memory only.
-Prometheus and Thanos compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
+Prometheus and Thanos compaction leverage `mmap` heavily which is outside of `Go` `runtime` stats.
 Refer to process / OS memory used rather.
-On Linux/MacOS Go will also use as much as available, so utilization will be always near limit.
+On Linux/MacOS Go will also use as much as available, so utilization will be always near the limit.

 Generally, for medium-sized bucket limit of 10GB of memory should be enough to keep it working.